Signs of Pregnancy/The Pregnancy Test

 Certain food cravings or aversions

 Bloating of the belly

-These early signs may not positively indicate pregnancy, but may actually signal another
+These early signs may not mean a woman is definitely pregnant.
+They may actually signal

-process happening within the body.
-A pregnancy test can provide more accurate results.
+something else happening within the body.
+A pregnancy test can provide more accurate

 What is a pregnancy test?

 Pregnancy is confirmed with a pregnancy test.
 A pregnancy test can be done on either

 urine or blood.
 Pregnancy tests look for the human chorionic gonadotropin hormone